DevendraVasantKatuke/interview/3 React/higher-order-components.md

 You may have noticed similarities between HOCs and a pattern called **container components**.
 Container components are part of a strategy of separating responsibility between high-level and low-level concerns.
 Containers manage things like subscriptions and state, and pass props to components that handle things like rendering UI.
 HOCs use containers as part of their implementation.
 You can think of HOCs as parameterized container component definitions.

-## Convention: Pass Unrelated Props Through to the Wrapped Component {#convention-pass-unrelated-props-through-to-the-wrapped-component}
+## Convention: Pass Unrelated Props Through to the Wrapped Component
 HOCs add features to a component.
 They shouldn't drastically alter its contract.
 It's expected that the component returned from a HOC has a similar interface to the wrapped component.

 HOCs should pass through props that are unrelated to its specific concern.
 Most HOCs contain a render method that looks something like this: